Execution modes

 (git push using GITHUB_TOKEN, or aws s3 sync, or cp)

-Cost: Mode 2 cost + CLI agent runtime (varies — Claude Code on a complex prompt can take 5-30 minutes).
-LLM API costs are charged to the CLI's Tier-2 key, not Sagewai's Tier-1.
+Cost: identity-scoped-mode cost plus CLI agent runtime (varies — Claude Code on a complex prompt can take 5–30 minutes).
+LLM API costs are charged to the customer's keys, not the operator's.

 Security: the CLI runs inside the sandbox boundary.
-Its LLM keys are sandbox-only.
-Its filesystem access is /workspace (or wherever the image variant configures).
-Network policy applies — typically EGRESS_ONLY to LLM provider + artifact destination.
+By design its LLM keys are sandbox-only, its filesystem access is /workspace (or wherever the image variant configures), and network policy applies — typically egress_only to the LLM provider plus the artifact destination.
+The sandbox-only credential guarantee depends on Sealed's experimental runtime enforcement (live injection plus redaction at the tool-runner boundary), which is maturing and not yet wired into the default worker path — see the status note above.

 • "Build a portfolio website from this brief" → Claude Code